Walt Bellamy: 1960 Olympics

-Bellamy was the starting center on the gold medal-winning 1960 American basketball team at the 1960 Summer Olympics.
-10 of the 12 college players on the undefeated American squad went on to play professionally in the NBA, including fellow Big Ten player Terry Dischinger (a future Bellamy NBA teammate in Chicago and Baltimore), and fellow future Hall of Famers Jerry West, Oscar Robertson, and Jerry Lucas.
+Bellamy was the starting center on the gold medal-winning 1960 United States men's Olympic basketball team at the 1960 Summer Olympics.
+Ten of the 12 players on the undefeated American squad went on to play professionally in the NBA, including fellow Big Ten player Terry Dischinger (a future Bellamy NBA teammate in Chicago and Baltimore), and fellow future Hall of Famers Jerry West, Oscar Robertson, and Jerry Lucas.
 The team produced four consecutive NBA rookies of the year, and three members of the NBA's 50 greatest players list announced in 1996.
+Bellamy averaged 7.9 points per game, over eight games, and the U.S. men's team won their games by an average of over 40 points per game.

 NBA career

 Bellamy (No. 8) averaged 31.6 points per game and 19.0 rebounds per game during his rookie season.

+Bellamy had a stellar 13-year career in the NBA (1961 to 1974), and was inducted into the Naismith Basketball Hall of Fame in 1993.
+He was nicknamed "the Big Bell".